 In this program we will follow several people who are trying to quit to see what they try. – Ty, Sue, Tom, Joy and TJ.

-Today Ty threw away and got rid of anything that was drug or alcohal related.
-Get rid of drug paraphernalia and anything that will tempt you back into drugs or drinking.
+Today Ty threw away and got rid of anything that was drug or alcohol related.

 Sue is struggling to believe what her new friends at AA are telling her about the destruction booze brings.
 But she is still paying off that DUI.
 So she said to herself twice today: drugs and drinking have caused me destruction, they have in the past and they will in the future (unless I quit).

 Tom gets bored easily (which leads him right to drugs) so he wrote down what he planned to do today (instead of drugs or drinking).
 If you use drugs or alcohol for fun you need fun activities to replace drugs or alcohol .
 If you use drugs or alcohol for excitement you need exciting activities etc.

 TJ hit rock bottom so hard that he will do anything to avoid falling back.
 He printed out the following strategy:

 “The Four Ds – a Simple Relapse Prevention Strategy